 International Programs and Engagement Hubs for the Stanford Community

-Learn about the dynamic ways Stanford faculty and students engage the global community and promote cross-cultural exchange through the sample of engagement hubs involved in affordability, education, health, and sustainability below.
+Learn about the dynamic ways Stanford faculty and students engage the global community and promote cross-cultural exchange through the sample of programs and engagement hubs involved in education, equity, health, and sustainability below.
 We welcome you to explore additional hubs through each school.

 Bing Overseas Studies offers undergraduate students the opportunity to study away while remaining enrolled at Stanford and is considered an integral part of the Stanford curriculum.

 Global Engineering Programs aim to enhance engineering education by providing students with an opportunity to learn about technology and engineering globally, to build professional networks and to gain real-world work experience in a culturally diverse and international environment.